Incense In The Wind

 Sunday, 3 October 2021

 This is a decent quality natural or masala incense from Nikhil which appears to only be available from Popat Stores (currently 75p for 15 sticks) in the UK, though there are a number of outlets in the US, including Walmart and IncenseOnTheWay.
 I was sent these in 2017, and am only now getting round to reviewing them.
 Out of the packet they smell fresh and wonderful.
-One of the distinct advantages of masala incense is that the resins and dried ingredients retain their scent for longer than incenses which use oils or perfumes (be they "natural" or "perfumed", as some natural or masala incense also use fragrant liquids, usually some form of essential oil).
+One of the advantages of traditional masala incense is that the resins and oils are folded into the paste, and so retain their scent for longer than incenses which apply oils or perfumes to the outside of the stick - which is quicker, easier, and cheaper to do, but which allows the scents to evaporate.

 I like these.
-There's a certain amount of halmaddi in here, but not so much as it bothers me, just enough to add a woolly warmth.
-It's a delicious sweet incense with distinct spicy wood notes hinting at cedarwood and dark pine, with some white sandalwood underneath, and then - higher up, some florals, some lavender and some sharper, fresher pine.
-This is so good it approaches the more heavenly incenses, though is perhaps more of a top end everyday incense, for when you fancy the richer, warmer, more comforting notes of a masala incense.
+There's a certain amount of halmaddi in here [2025 note - or it may be the presence of terpenes from the oils that I am picking up; I'm not quite sure], but not so much as it bothers me, just enough to add a woolly warmth.
+It's a delicious sweet incense with distinct spicy wood notes hinting at cedarwood and dark pine, with some white sandalwood underneath, and then - higher up, some lavender and some sharper, fresher pine, and then some florals.
+This is so good it approaches the more heavenly incenses, though is perhaps more of a top end everyday incense, for when I might fancy the richer, warmer, more comforting notes of a masala style incense.

 It is cleansing with some mineral awareness and a bit of ozone, yet warm and almost seductive.
 Not a morning or evening scent, but something in between - something to liven up an afternoon, and give a gentle warmth and sparkle to the house.